rdonn70/digital_window/README.md

 6. Run "launcher.exe" to start the project.

 # Current Issues
-1. **Perspective Jittering in Engine.** This is most likely due to the poor calibration and data recording on the python head tracker side.
-I believe I made it slightly better with subpixel precision and some calculation adjustments (using irises midpoint instead of nose bridge), but it can still be better before I drop down to doing the calibration method.
-2. **Latency and Missed-Frame Prediction.** I will probably never be satisfied with this, but I believe there could be big improvements to the latency from Capture -> UDP -> Unity.
+1. **Latency and Missed-Frame Prediction.** I will probably never be satisfied with this, but I believe there could be big improvements to the latency from Capture -> UDP -> Unity.
 I also believe the current missed-frame prediction (inside the "head_tracking.py" script) is not working perfectly, and could be improved through better mediapipe implementation and adding optional camera calibration.
-3. **Initial Screen Calibration.** In the indev build, there is a rudimentary calibration setup I am testing out for getting the screen dimensions.
-Works similar to other calibration projector systems, it draws three squares for pa, pb, pc and asks the user to click on them with their mouse.
-Currently, this is done during each start up, but I may end up storing them in a file and allowing the user to delete it to allow for recalibration.
+2. **Small Jittering and Distortion.** There is still some small jittering in the system despite the one euro filter, and some weird behavior when moving your head closer to/further away from the monitor.
+This might just be some fine tuning or a bug in the projection matrix.
+3. **Initial Screen Calibration.** I have created a calibration system where, upon startup, you attempt to lineup the red box with the screen borders to the best of your ability.
+Currently, the values of this rectangle are hard coded.
+In the next update, I plan on implementing the ability to change the height/width of the display to accomodate different monitors.

 # REFERENCES
-- **Generalized Perspective Projection _(Robert Kooima, 2009)_.** (Source: https://discussions.unity.com/uploads/short-url/r7D1Sc8bPTsZhNnSXHTBDJM0XEw.pdf)
+- **Computing the CAVE Projection Transformation _(Dave Pape, 2005)_.** (Source: https://www.evl.uic.edu/pape/caveproj/)
 - **One Euro Filter Explained _(MKSharaf, 2026)_.** (Source: https://github.com/MKSharaf/OneEuroFilterExplained/)
-- **Unity API Documentation.** (Source: https://docs.unity3d.com/560/Documentation/ScriptReference/Camera-projectionMatrix.html)
 - **Google MediaPipe Documentation.** (Source: https://ai.google.dev/edge/mediapipe/solutions/vision/face_landmarker)